React.js with ES6 & Webpack 4 => React-Hot-Loader 4 as Middleware with Express 4

 The NodeJs server will compile the client via webpack and serve it.

-There is no need for a second console which is serving the bundle via webpack.
+There is no need for a second console to serve the bundle via webpack.

 $ npm start